BaslaelWorkineh/Metta-Agents/README.md

 ### Available Agents

+## The below Agents are not implemented in the repository.
+I just listed them to show what ECAN Agents are and what they do

 1. **Importance Diffusion Agents**
-   - `AFImportanceDiffusionAgent`: Implements attention flow-based importance diffusion
+   - `AFImportanceDiffusionAgent`: Implements attentional-focus importance diffusion
-   - `WAImportanceDiffusionAgent`: Handles weighted attention-based importance diffusion
+   - `WAImportanceDiffusionAgent`: Handles Whole Atomspace importance diffusion

 2. **Rent Collection Agents**
-   - `AFRentCollectionAgent`: Manages attention flow-based resource allocation
+   - `AFRentCollectionAgent`: Manages AF Rent collection.
-   - `WARentCollectionAgent`: Handles weighted attention-based resource collection
+   - `WARentCollectionAgent`: Manges WA Rent collection

 3. **Learning and Memory Agents**
-   - `HebbianCreationAgent`: Implements Hebbian learning for pattern creation
+   - `HebbianCreationAgent`: Manages Hebbian Link creation between atoms.
-   - `HebbianUpdatingAgent`: Manages updates to Hebbian learning patterns
+   - `HebbianUpdatingAgent`: Manages updates to Hebbian link weights
    - `ForgettingAgent`: Handles memory decay and cleanup operations

 ## Key Features

 - **Parallel Execution**: Agents can run concurrently using the ParallelScheduler
-- **Message Queue System**: Built-in message passing infrastructure for inter-agent communication
-- **Event Handling**: Robust event processing system for reactive behaviors
+- **Retaining State**: State gets preserved through out the execution of the agents until it get stoped.
 - **Flexible Integration**: Supports both MeTTa and Python-based agent implementations

 ## Usage